mattstyles/mathutil/README.md

 (seed: number) => () => number
 ```

-Creates a function that will give you a random number between 0...255.
+Creates a function that will give you a random integer between 0...255.

 This is based on a lookup table which is constructed with the following properties: